SagarBapodara/Skin-Cancer-Detection-CNN-Transfer-Learning/README.md

 # README

-This file contains all the information about the skin cancer detection project that was developed.

 ## Overview:
-This project uses a deep learning model to classify skin cancer types (Basal Cell Carcinoma, Melanoma, Nevus).
+This project uses a Convolution Neural Network and Transfer Learning approach to classify skin cancer types (Basal Cell Carcinoma, Melanoma, Nevus).
 The model is trained on a dataset containing images of skin lesions.
-Users can upload a picture, and the model will predict the type of skin cancer.
+Moreover, a graphical user interface (GUI) has been developed where users can upload pictures, and the model will predict the type of skin cancer.

 ## Dataset
 <pre>